actXc/moodle_filter_botr/README.md

 loading videos to the moodle data server.

 ##Example:
+`[bitsontherun 3Wfn34uw-5cnekf32] ` with idividual editor
+`[cdn 2lje3kQV]` with default editor (see settings)

-`[bitsontherun 3Wfn34uw-5cnekf32]`  can be inserted into text in moodle.
+These links can be inserted into the filtered text (page, forum, quiz etc.)  in moodle.
-This will be translated into a singed link to a external resource at bitsontherun.com video CDN service.
+A link will be translated into a singed link to the external resource at bitsontherun.com video CDN service.
 This link can not be used longer than the timeout defines.
 If the link is stolen, if becomes useless after a while.
 This does not protect you video from beeing screen copied, but it makes it really difficult to reuse the link some where else.